 We Like CITES

-However, these species of wood are becoming more and more scarce, with the wood quality also deteriorating due to widespread use.
-That means change is inevitable for the musical instrument industry.
+However, these species of wood are becoming more and more scarce, with the wood quality also deteriorating due to overexplotation.
+That means that change of attitude is inevitable for the musical instrument industry.

 This change is also driven by treaties to limit the international trade of endangered animal and plant species.
 Such treaties include the FLEGT (Forest Law Enforcement, Governance and Trade Action Plan) and the CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora).